ParsFrey/bazidooz/README.md

-a x O game, too easy to explain, But I had little time so it has a lot of 'if's (sign of a bad code)
+a x O game, too easy to explain, made with pyqt and Qt designer But I had little time so it has a lot of 'if's.